 Behind the scenes: Longines Global Champions Tour

-The Longines' global champions tour took place this weekend, and our Editor-In-Chief was amongst one of the attendees!
+The Longines' global champions tour took place on 24 - 26 June, 2022 in Paris, and our Editor-In-Chief was amongst one of the attendees!

 France is the birthplace of show jumping.
 In the 1950s, the Paris horse show was held for the first time.
 Competitions were held wherein horses jumped over obstacles.
 It was called “concours hippique" - an equestrian competition!